 We also had the chance to eat at Mt.Hood Brewing Company. (you’ll see photos below) My husband is a huge beer person so we always try to find local breweries.
 Mt.
 Hood Brewing Company allows kids until 8:00 pm, so we visited for an early dinner on Friday night.
 The beer was excellent, but I do have one regret: I didn’t try their signature nachos.
 Couple tips for your meal planning: their kids portions are jumbo!
 We also really loved the Korean beef appetizer and the pizza my husband ordered was some of the best pizza I’ve ever had!

-After dinner, we honestly were in bed Saturday night by 9:00 am.
-We woke up sore from skiing and laughing and went to breakfast.
-We ate leisurely and got back on the road to Portland.
+After dinner, we honestly were in bed and ASLEEP on Saturday night by 9:00 pm.
+We woke up sore from skiing and laughing, grabbed a relaxed breakfast, and hoped back on the road to Portland before noon!